magnetar1997/NGO-FinderApplication/README.md

 # NGO-FinderApplication
-Finding NGOs near the Entered Location and making Payments
+Finding NGOs near the Entered Location, Sending Notification to Donors and Making payments to NGOs by users.

+Refer NGO-FinderApplication/src for the code.